 - Trim off the ends of all your hair following this same procedure.

-While it is fairly easy to snip off your split ends, you need to know that they are indication of the poor health of your hair.
-So it’s best that you start taking care of your hair and restoring it back to help prevent any split ends from developing in the future.
+While it is fairly easy to snip off your split ends, you need to know that they are an indication of the poor health of your hair.
+So, it’s best that you start taking care of your hair and restoring its health to prevent any split ends from developing in the future.

 Ways To Prevent Split Ends

-Yes, split ends can wreak havoc on the health and appearance of your hair.
+Yes, split ends can wreak havoc on your hair health and worsen your hair appearance.
 But, lucky for you, there are a ton of things that you can do to prevent them from forming in the first place.
 Here are a few tips and tricks that you can try out:

-- Trim your hair regularly: Your hair goes through some wear and tear every time you wash and comb it – this causes split ends.
-So it’s best that you get your hair trimmed every 2-3 months.
+1. Trim your hair regularly: Your hair goes through some wear and tear every time you wash and comb it – this causes split ends (1).
+So, how often should you trim your hair?
+It’s best that you get your hair trimmed every 2-3 months and maintain this hair trimming frequency, no matter what.

-- Reduce use of heat styling tools: Regularly using heat styling tools like blow dryers, flat irons and curling wands robs your hair of its moisture and leaves it dry, brittle, and susceptible to split ends.
-So, avoid using them as much as you can, and when you do use them, make sure you apply a heat protectant to your hair first.
+2. Reduce use of heat styling tools: Regularly using heated hair styling tools like blow dryers, flat irons, and curling wands robs your hair of its moisture, affecting hair elasticity, and leaves it dry, brittle, and susceptible to split ends.
+So, avoid using them as much as you can, and when you do use them, make sure you apply a hair protection spray from heat to your hair first (1).

-- Don’t wash your hair everyday and avoid using hot water: Doing either or both of these things can strip your hair of its natural oils and dehydrate and weaken it.
+3. Don’t wash your hair every day and avoid using hot water: Doing either or both of these things can strip your hair of its natural oils and dehydrate and weaken it.
+Therefore, use gentle cleansers to maintain hair hygiene if you wash your hair too often.

-- Dry your hair gently: Vigorously rubbing your wet hair with a towel can cause intense damage and split ends.
-Instead, wrap your hair in a microfiber towel until it has absorbed all the excess water and let it air dry the rest of the way.
+4. Dry your hair gently: Vigorously rubbing your wet hair with a towel can cause intense damage and split ends.
+Instead, wrap your hair in a microfiber towel until it has absorbed all the excess water and let it air dry the rest of the way (1).

-- Apply a leave-in conditioner: Leave-in conditioners make your hair more manageable and easier to detangle, thus reducing the risk of split ends.
-So, apply a leave-in conditioner (or a bit of natural oil) after you step out of the shower.
+5. Apply a leave-in conditioner: Leave-in conditioners make your hair more manageable and easier to detangle, thus reducing the risk of split ends (1).
+So, apply a leave-in conditioner (or a bit of natural oil) after you step out of the shower for split end prevention.

-- Use a wide toothed comb: Use a wide toothed comb and work your way up from the ends towards your scalp to prevent further knotting, breakage, and split ends.
+6. Use a wide-toothed comb: Use a wide-toothed comb and work your way up from the ends towards your scalp to prevent further knotting, breakage, and split ends.

-- Deep condition regularly: It’s important that you deep condition your hair every 2 weeks to restore moisture into your hair and nourish it from within.
+8. Deep condition regularly: It’s important that you deep condition your hair every 2 weeks to restore moisture into your hair and nourish it from within (1).

-- Use products that contain PEC: PEC or Polyelectrolyte Complex is a new component that has been found to repair split ends by penetrating the hair shaft and sealing it from within.
-So, pick a conditioner that contains PEC if you want to fix split ends as well as prevent them from forming.
+9. Use products that contain PEC: PEC or Polyelectrolyte Complex is a new component that has been found to repair split ends by penetrating the hair shaft and sealing it from within.
+So, pick a conditioner that contains PEC if you want to fix split ends as well as prevent them from forming (2).

-- Eat a balanced diet, and drink lots of water: Eating a balanced diet full of proteins, vitamins, and minerals and keeping your body well hydrated is essential for maintaining the health of your hair.
+12. Eat a balanced diet and drink lots of water: Eating a balanced diet full of proteins, vitamins, and minerals and keeping your body well hydrated is essential for maintaining the health of your hair (3).
+These nutrients may nourish hair follicles and improve hair strength.

 What can happen if you don’t cut your split ends?